 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Credit Analyst tend to value Relationships, Independence, and Support.
+Compared to most people, those working as a Credit Analyst tend to value Relationships, Achievement, and Recognition.

 Most importantly, Credit Analysts strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

-Second, Credit Analysts moderately value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Second, Credit Analysts moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

-Lastly, Credit Analysts moderately value Support.
-Occupations that satisfy this work value offer supportive management that stands behind employees.
+Lastly, Credit Analysts moderately value Recognition.
+Occupations that satisfy this work value offer advancement, potential for leadership, and are often considered prestigious.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.